 From 2012 to 2014 Andrew attended Longwood University in Farmville, VA.
 In August of 2014 he graduated with honors earning a B.S. in Kinesiology.
-He now works at the Virginia Mennonite Retirement Community Wellness Center.
+He now works as an Activities Director at Bellaire at Stoneport in Harrisonburg.

 "Having played baseball since the age of 5, up until a tragic accident at the age of 17, I have always had a love of the game.
 For many years after the accident, I had to leave the thought of baseball.
 After about 20 years, I started watching it again, going to games, and getting involved.
 It’s great to be back in some capacity."

 "For almost 30 years, I have worked in the printing industry.
 For the past 9 years I have been a sales representative for a printing company in Baltimore Md.
 My territory is Washington DC/NOVA where I work with hundreds of clients including the Washington Nationals."